 “The Origins of Hysteria”

-(Note from editor: We have run this story a few times before, but we continue to grow in leaps and bounds with new readers and we like to inform them and upgrade the origins of this site, BTW on Christmas day December 25, 2018 we hit a Mile Stone of 10 million viewers since we launched it, with the average of up to 4000-8000 hits per day– and beyond.
-That was a nice Christmas present.
+(Note from editor: We have run this story a few times before, but we continue to grow in leaps and bounds with new readers and we like to inform them and upgrade the origins of this site.
+On September 10, 2019, we hit a Mile Stone of 11 million viewers since we launched it, with the average of up to 4000-8000 hits per day– and beyond.
+It’s been a long road!!!
 Doug Taylor – Webmaster)

 We are looking for Volunteers to help us on this website.
 READ MORE!!!